Gluten is a form of protein.

 Grains that contain gluten Gluten-free grains Barley Amaranth Kamut Buckwheat Oats* Corn Rye Millet Spelt Quinoa Triticale Rice (including Wild Rice) Wheat (Bulgur, Couscous, Farina, Graham) Tef

-The chart above shows the obvious sources of gluten that you will need to avoid if you are sensitive.
+This chart shows the obvious sources of gluten that you will need to avoid if you are sensitive.
 However, there are many products that may contain gluten by another name.
-Many packaged soups, some cheeses and cheese spreads, ketchup, candies, soy sauce, salad dressings, lunchmeats, frozen dinners and even non-dairy creamers may be hidden sources of gluten.
+Many packaged soups, some cheeses and cheese spreads, ketchup, candies, soy sauce, salad dressings, lunch meats, frozen dinners and even non-dairy creamers may be hidden sources of gluten.

 Read the label